 The FDA require food manufacturers to list MSG as a component.
 But ingredients such as hydrolyzed vegetable protein, autolyzed yeast, soy extract, and protein isolate also contain naturally occurring MSG.

-But what about “Chinese Restaurant Syndrome?”
-The controversy surrounding the use of MSG in food – mostly Chinese food – is ongoing.
+But what about MSG symptom complex?
+The controversy surrounding the use of MSG in food – mostly in processed and pre-packaged food – is ongoing.

-Consumption of MSG has been linked to itching, hyperactivity, headache, and swelling of the tongue and throat, in what has been dubbed Chinese Restaurant Syndrome.
+Consumption of MSG has been linked to itching, hyperactivity, headache, and swelling of the tongue and throat, in what is known as MSG symptom complex.

 Therefore, the question of whether MSG is at the root of adverse food reactions or whether there is another culprit, especially in today’s highly processed foods, remains to be answered.